-Here are a few tips to prevent your lower back pain from stopping your from enjoy time in the garden.
+Here are a few tips to prevent your lower back pain from stopping your enjoyment of time in the garden.

 If you have yet to see a medical doctor or chiropractor for a physical this year, spring is a great time to do it.
 We usually recommend our patients come in whenever they are changing up their physical activity.

 Shoveling snow in the winter uses different muscles than picking weeds in the spring.
 Being in proper alignment before beginning your yard work can help prevent injuries.
 Whatever it is that you like to do outside, from gardening to riding your bike, most doctors can find a plan that fits with your favorite activity.

 Be sure to stretch.

 You might only think about stretching before going for a run or walk; however, it’s ideal to do some stretches before working in your yard.
 Stretching can help ensure than you don’t injure yourself with the repetitive motions of gardening.

 Don’t forget to take breaks while you’re gardening.
 It’s also important to stretch after you’re done.
 This increases blood flow to your muscles and helps prevent back pain.

 Lifting and bending properly can help prevent injuries, so it’s imperative you make this a good habit.
 You should be sure to lift with your legs and not with your back because your leg muscles are significantly stronger.
 Some quick tips on proper lifting include:

 - Bend at the knees and the waist

 - Keep your back straight when you bend over